ACS-Analysts/training-containers/doc/intro_to_kubernetes.md

 You should see that the registry service is running on port 80.

-The minikube cluster is running on an isolated network though.
+If you're using the sandbox you should be all set to go.
+However, if you're running on your local machine then the minikube cluster is actually running on an isolated network.
 Without some magic we won't be able to connect.
 The simplest solution is to use port forwarding to attach the port inside the cluster to a port on our local network.
 The port forward will stay up as long as the process is running, so let's ignore any output and run it in the background.

+Again, this is not necessary if you're using the sandbox VM.

 ```
 $ kubectl port-forward -n kube-system svc/registry 5000:80 &> /dev/null &